 Live like no one will, so you can live like no one can

 I have not sacrificed anything in the past 3 years.
 What I have done, instead, is live like no one will.
-Since I lived like no one would, now I can live like no can can.
-3 years ago anyone could have lived like me, today almost no one can live like me.
+Since I lived like no one would, now I can live like no one can.
+Three years ago anyone could have lived like me, today almost no one can live like me.
 Sacrifice?
 Yeah right.
 Blessing is a better word.
-Blessed am I for I have seen the light.
+Blessed am I, for I have seen the light.

 For 3 years, THREE YEARS!, I didn’t buy one luxury.
 Sacrifice?
 Ha!
 Not according to the numbers on my bank account screen.